Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Az.Cdn.md

 This path is relative to the origin path specified in the endpoint configuration.

 ### [Test-AzFrontDoorCdnEndpointCustomDomain](Test-AzFrontDoorCdnEndpointCustomDomain.md)
-Validates the custom domain mapping to ensure it maps to the correct CDN endpoint in DNS.
+Validates the custom domain mapping to ensure it maps to the correct CDN endpoint in DNS.This api isn't work for apex domain.

 ### [Test-AzFrontDoorCdnEndpointNameAvailability](Test-AzFrontDoorCdnEndpointNameAvailability.md)
 Check the availability of a resource name.
 This is needed for resources where name is globally unique, such as a afdx endpoint.

 ### [Test-AzFrontDoorCdnProfileHostNameAvailability](Test-AzFrontDoorCdnProfileHostNameAvailability.md)
-Validates the custom domain mapping to ensure it maps to the correct CDN endpoint in DNS.
+Check the name availability of a host name.

 ### [Update-AzCdnEndpoint](Update-AzCdnEndpoint.md)
 Updates an existing CDN endpoint with the specified endpoint name under the specified subscription, resource group and profile.